- Cheapest non-owner car insurance companies in Ohio

 Cheapest non-owner car insurance companies in Ohio

-Auto-Owners offers the lowest non-owner car insurance rates in Ohio, with an average cost of $36.
-The next most affordable option is Grange Insurance, which has an average rate of $53.
+The cheapest non-owner car insurance in Ohio is from Auto-Owners, with an average rate of $36.
+The second most affordable option in Ohio is Grange Insurance, with an average rate of $53.

-The table below lists the most budget-friendly non-owner car insurance companies in Ohio.
+The table below shows the most affordable non-owner car insurance companies in Ohio.

 | Company | Average annual premium | Average monthly premium |